 The Port of Brisbane, a leader in environmental innovation, is Queensland's largest multi-cargo port and received the Port of the Year Award at the Australian Shipping & Maritime Industry Awards in 2017.
 The Port has invested significantly in hard infrastructure such as road upgrades and a new cruise ship terminal, and pushes the boundaries of technology to unlock supply chain value.

 As the primary gateway to Queensland, Brisbane Airport welcomes millions of visitors every year and continues to announce new direct flights to global destinations.
 It also provides more domestic connections than any other Australian airport, making it the major gateway to Australian destinations.

-A second runway is currently under construction and once complete in 2020 will provide capacity rivalling Singapore and Hong Kong.
-It’s the first airport in the world to trial bio-fuel to reduce its carbon footprint, paving the way for a new industry.
+A second runway is currently under construction and once complete in 2020 will provide capacity rivalling Singapore and Hong Kong. in 2018 Brisbane Airport became one of the first to trial bio-fuel to reduce its carbon footprint, adding to Queensland's biofutures success story.

 According to the ShapingSEQ regional plan, by 2041 SEQ is expected to grow from 3.5 million to 5.3 million people.
 This will require almost 800,000 new dwellings and around 950,000 new jobs.
 As the hub, Brisbane connects an exciting and strategic network of clusters, specialisations and knowledge precincts, criss-crossing the city and greater region.

 The Queensland Government is providing support for entrepreneurs and start-ups by improving access to finance and new business opportunities.
 You’ll also enjoy the sub-tropical lifestyle, burgeoning arts and cultural scene, sports and recreational opportunities, and world-class education, health and

 The Brisbane region is home to clusters of knowledge-intensive niche businesses in specialist sectors supported by purpose built, world-class research facilities including: